-The eye is particularly susceptible to oxidative stress, from daily exposure to sunlight and oxygen in the atmosphere.
-Your eyes need a high amount of antioxidants for protection from such oxidative stress.
-A diet rich in antioxidants can help protect the eye from damage.
-A healthy balanced diet with plenty fruits and vegetables will provide antioxidants and other beneficial nutrients for maintaining your vision and eye health.
+The eye is particularly susceptible to oxidative stress, from daily exposure to sunlight and oxygen in the atmosphere which, along with excessive screen time and glare can contribute to eye strain and fatigue.
+There are basic tips for maintaining healthy eyes, and your diet can also play a role.
+Your eyes need a high amount of antioxidants for protection from such oxidative stress and a diet rich in antioxidants can help protect the eye from damage.

 Vitamin A is important for maintaining good vision and for helping you see in poor light.